GLOBAL MARKETS-Stocks fall on disappointing results; yen jumps

 Gold prices rebounded from a three-week low after the ECB left rates alone.
 Spot prices rose $16.45 or 1.25 percent, to $1,331.96 an ounce.

-(Additional reporting by Lewis Krauskopf, Dion Rabouin in New York,; Marc Jones, Anirban Nag, John Geddie in London, Saikat Chatterjee in Hong Kong, Vijaykumar Vedala in Bengaluru; Editing by Nick Zieminski and Meredith Mazzilli)
+(Additional reporting by Lewis Krauskopf, Dion Rabouin in New York,; Marc Jones, Anirban Nag, John Geddie in London, Saikat Chatterjee in Hong Kong, Vijaykumar Vedala in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)

 * Clayton shareholders to get 2.78 Noble shares and $34.75 in cash